-CRIAW-ICREF is a not for profit charity that is governed by a board of directors.
+CRIAW-ICREF is a not for profit charity that is governed by a Board of Directors.

-Amber Fletcher, Secretary (Oct.
+Amber Fletcher, Board Member (Oct.
 2016 – Sept.
-2019)
+2019, Oct.
+2019 – Sept.
+2022)

 Dr. Amber Fletcher is Assistant Professor in the Department of Sociology and Social Studies, University of Regina.
 Her interdisciplinary research examines the everyday experiences of macro-level changes in policy and climate, with particular focus on women in agriculture.

 Amber is currently leading a research project on the social and gender dimensions of climate hazards in Saskatchewan’s agricultural and forestry communities using an intersectionality framework.
 She is also involved with a national research project on policy engagement strategies for gender issues in Canada.
 Her research has been published in a number of international peer-reviewed journals and anthologies.
 Her book (with Wendee Kubik) entitled Women in Agriculture Worldwide: Key Issues and Practical Approaches was published by Routledge in 2016.

 In 2011 Amber received the Governor General’s Award in Commemoration of the Person’s Case and in 2014 she received the Governor General’s Academic Gold Medal for her doctoral research.
 She has served as a delegate to the United Nations Commission on the Status of Women (2012) and as a gender consultant to the UNESCO World Water Assessment Programme.

 Carol Hiscock, Board Member (Sept.
 2018 – Sept.
 2021)

 Carol Hiscock is a physiotherapist and health care administration professional with extensive not-for profit and health care experience.
 She has a long-standing interest in women’s issues from a Northern perspective, particularly in regards to Northern women’s access to healthcare and services.
 She has directed and coordinated many research and education projects on this issue.